Keith J. Chylinski: Priesthood

-Chylinski went to Arlington, Virginia, in 2012 to attend the Institute for the Psychological Sciences at Divine Mercy University, receiving a Master of Science degree in 2014.
-On his return to Philadelphia, the archdiocese placed him on the faculty of St. Charles Borromeo Seminary.
+In 2012, Chylinski was sent for studies at the Institute for the Psychological Sciences, receiving a Master of Science degree in Clinical Psychology in 2014.
+On his return to Philadelphia, he was appointed to the faculty of St. Charles Borromeo Seminary.
 During this time, he performed weekend pastoral service first at Saint Joseph Parish in Downingtown, Pennsylvania, then at Saint Alphonsus Parish in Maple Glen, Pennsylvania.
-In 2022, Chylinski was named rector of the seminary.
+In 2022, Chylinski was named rector of the seminary, and oversaw the historic move to its new campus in Lower Gwynedd in 2024.

 Chylinski has also served on the archdiocesan council of priests, was a member of the Archbishop's Commission on Racial Healing, and was the national chaplain of the Catholic Psychotherapy Association.

 Auxiliary Bishop of Philadelphia

-Pope Francis appointed Chylinski as an auxiliary bishop for the Archdiocese of Philadelphia and titular bishop of Gunela on December 8, 2023.
-On March 7, 2024, Chylinski was ordained at the Cathedral Basilica of Saints Peter and Paul by Archbishop Nelson J. Pérez, with Auxiliary Bishop John J. McIntyre and Bishop Michael Burbidge as co-consecrators.
+On December 8, 2023, Pope Francis appointed Chylinski as an auxiliary bishop for the Archdiocese of Philadelphia and titular bishop of Gunela.
+He was consecrated on March 7, 2024 at the Cathedral Basilica of Saints Peter and Paul by Archbishop Nelson J. Pérez, with Auxiliary Bishop John J. McIntyre and Bishop Michael Burbidge as co-consecrators.
+He currently serves as Episcopal Vicar for Catholic Education within the Archdiocese.